microsoft/wineryjs/docs/api/application.md

 }
 ```

-Or relay the execution to next interceptor:
+Or relay request execution to the next interceptor:
 ```ts
 /// <summary> Interceptor: pass through.
 /// This interceptor is used for debug purpose when doing per-request override